Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Structured Run-Length Straight-Line Grammars

 \section{Structured Run-Length Straight-Line Grammars}

-Sometimes it is useful the have a highly structured RLSLG.
-An RLSLG in normal form has two types of rules: either the right-hand side is a single power, or a pair of exactly two symbols.
+Sometimes it is useful to have a highly structured RLSLG.
+An RLSLG in \emph{normal form} has three types of rules: the right-hand side is either empty, a single power, or a pair of exactly two symbols.